christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-TECHNIQUE-WITH-REAL-DATA/README.md

+## Online machine learning and online learning technique with real data

 Online machine learning is a machine learning method in which data becomes available in sequential order and is used to update the best predictor of future data at each step.
 The batch learning technique generates the best predictor by learning